Viictor21/SOC-learning-path/README.md

 - **Questions**: 5

 ## 🏆 Achievements

 Upon completing the SOC Analyst Learning Path, you will earn:
 - **"SOC Analyst Learning Path" Certificate** 📜
 - **"SOC Analyst Learning Path" Badge** 🏅

 ---

-Stay committed and diligent in your learning journey to master the skills needed for a successful career in SOC analysis.
-Happy learning! 🚀
+Remain committed and diligent in your learning journey to master the skills needed for a thriving career in SOC analysis.
+Enjoy the process! 🚀